MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/voice-channel-number-management.md

 # Number management

 This section discusses how you as an administrator can purchase phone numbers, how to choose the right plan for your organization, whether you want to avail call and SMS services, or whether you'd like to set up just inbound or outbound calling options, or both.
 You use the Azure Communication Services to purchase new phone numbers or use existing numbers for your business, in a seamless, integrated way within Dynamics 365.
+The following topics

 ## Use number included with the Voice Channel